-To request enrollment certification or to report an enrollment change (for example, a change in major or number of credits enrolled, or the intent to Study Away or be on a Leave of Absence the following semester), please email Beth Rezendes, email@example.com, Associate Registrar for Operations.
+To request enrollment certification or to report an enrollment change (for example, a change in major or number of credits enrolled, or the intent to Study Away or be on a Leave of Absence the following semester), please email April Isley, firstname.lastname@example.org, Associate Registrar Operations.

 Yellow Ribbon Program

-If a student is eligible for this Post 9-11 benefit, Connecticut College will contribute $12,000 towards tuition and fees for two eligible undergraduates.
+If a student is eligible for this Chapter 33 Post 9-11 benefit, Connecticut College will contribute $12,000 towards tuition and fees for four eligible undergraduates.
 Eligibility for the Yellow Ribbon program is determined on a first-come, first-service basis.
 The VA will match the contribution.
 The 2022-2023 academic year Chapter 33 Post 9-11 benefit is $26,381.37.
 The cost of the College for the 2022-2023 academic year can be found here.

 Consumer Information Disclosures

 A variety of useful information about the College, its resources and its practices are available at the College's consumer information.

 Financial Aid (federal, state and institutional grants, federal loans and federal student employment)